-The Catholic Community Foundation is a separate, not-for-profit corporation established by the Archdiocese of Indianapolis to professionally invest and administer individual endowment funds for the benefit of parishes, schools, agencies, and other institutions affiliated with the Archdiocese.
-As of June 30, 2023, the Catholic Community Foundation comprised 583 separate endowment accounts and 69 charitable gift annuities worth \$230 million(net).
-The composite investment returns for the year were 10.6% for the long-term pool and 9.0% for the balanced pool for the fiscal year, as we saw overall market returns recover much of the losses experienced in 2022.
-Although this recent market volatility isn't ideal, our composite portfolios typically out-perform their benchmarks and have achieved strong positive returns since their inception.
-Parishes, schools, and agencies of the Archdiocese added 13 new endowments during the year.
-The endowments distributed \$10.7 and \$9.9 million respectively in fiscal years 2023 and 2022, to support parish, school, and agency ministries, demonstrating the ability of endowments to provide long-term funding for ministries.
+The Catholic Community Foundation (CCF) is a separate, not-for-profit corporation established by the Archdiocese of Indianapolis to professionally invest and administer individual endowment funds for the benefit of parishes, schools, agencies, and other institutions affiliated with the Archdiocese.
+As of June 30, 2024, the Catholic Community Foundation comprised 589 separate endowment accounts and 70 charitable gift annuities worth \$255 million(net).
+The endowments and annuities invested within CCF represent over 60% of the investments on the Archdiocesan combined balance sheet and are investments that are designed and intended to remain invested in perpetuity.
+The assets are invested with a strategy to balance risk and return in a way to exceed the annual 5% distributions often taken by the endowment holders (parishes, schools, agencies, the archdiocese) to fund their ongoing ministries.
+The composite investment returns for the year were 13.1% for the long-term pool and 11.7% for the balanced pool for the fiscal year, as we saw overall market returns recover past losses and more experienced in 2022.
+Although the recent market volatility is not ideal, our composite portfolios typically out-perform their benchmarks and have achieved strong positive returns since their inception.
+Parishes, schools, and agencies of the Archdiocese added 11 new endowments during the year.
+The endowments distributed \$10.2 and \$10.5 million respectively in fiscal years 2024 and 2023, to support parish, school, and agency ministries, demonstrating the ability of endowments to provide long-term funding for ministries.
+The increase in endowment distributions demonstrate the impact of growing our endowment portfolio and achieving strong market returns.

-Chancery Fiscal Year 2023 Operating Results
+Chancery Fiscal Year 2024 Operating Results